OpenEvalProject/evals/manuscripts/elife-103035/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/103035/elife-103035-fig4-v2.jpg)

-**Figure 4.:** lin-17; cwn-2 egl-20 mutant cause the Dpd phenotype.(A) POP-1 asymmetry in Z1.p daughter cells was observed at the late L1 stage.
+**Figure 4.:** (A) POP-1 asymmetry in Z1.p daughter cells was observed at the late L1 stage.
 LH (normal) POP-1 polarity (left panel) and HL (reversed) POP-1 polarity (right panel) indicate that Z1.pa and Z1.pp become DTCs, respectively.
 After the recovery and growth of the animals, the migratory directions of DTCs were evaluated at the L4 stage by extending gonad arms.
 (B) Green fluorescence of lag-2p::mkikGR (osIs168) in Z1.p of lin-17; cwn-2 egl-20 animals was photoconverted to red by irradiation with a 405 nm light laser.
 After the recovery and 10 hr of growth of the animals, Z1.p daughter cells were observed for the presence of newly synthesized green mkikGR fluorescence indicating the DTC fate.
 Subsequently, following the recovery and growth of the animals, the Dpd phenotype was assessed at the L3-L4 stages based on the positions of DTCs expressing green mkikGR fluorescence.
 (C) The Z1.p cells of lin-17; egl-20 cwn-2; tkIs12 animals were laser-ablated at the late L1 stage.
 After the recovery and growth of the animals, either Z1.ap (left) or Z1.aa (right) cell was laser ablated.
 The migratory directions of DTCs derived from Z1.aa (left) or Z1.ap (right) were evaluated at the L4 stage by the positions of DTCs expressing mig-24::Venus.
 The animals were grown at 15°C (A–B) or 22.5°C (C).
 Scale bars indicate 2 μm.
-Source data is available (Figure 4—source data 1).Figure 4—source data 1.lin-17; cwn-2 egl-20 mutants in Figure 4.
+Source data is available (Figure 4—source data 1).

 The results suggest that DTCs produced at the position of Z1.pa or Z1.pp can migrate either anteriorly or posteriorly.
 To further confirm this, we identified DTCs after the Z1.p division using lag-2::GFP expression instead of GFP::POP-1.
 In the wild-type, the lag-2 promoter::GFP is weakly expressed in the Z1/Z4 cell and its expression becomes stronger in Z1.aa/Z4.pp (DTC) soon after they are born (Fujita et al., 2007; Henderson et al., 1994).
 To unambiguously identify DTCs in lin-17; egl-20 cwn-2 mutants, we expressed the photo-convertible fluorescent protein mKikGR under the lag-2 promoter, converted it to red in Z1.p, and then, after the recovery and growth of the animals until the Z1.p division, we identified DTCs by newly synthesized green mKikGR.
 As shown in Figure 4B, when Z1.pp became a DTC, it migrated either anteriorly or posteriorly.
 Although we observed only one animal in which Z1.pa became a DTC, this animal showed the Dpd phenotype indicating posterior migration.
 Together with the experiments using GFP::POP-1 described above, the results demonstrated that when Z1.pa and Z1.pp become DTCs, they can migrate either anteriorly or posteriorly.

 The results raised the possibility that ectopic positions of DTCs inside the gonad rather than at the distal ends in lin-17; egl-20 cwn-2 mutants cause abnormal migration.
 If so, when Z1.aa (canonical DTC) becomes a DTC in the triple mutants, it should migrate anteriorly.
 To examine this, we isolated Z1.aa by sequential ablation of Z1.p and Z1.ap in lin-17; egl-20 cwn-2 animals grown at 22.5°C. Since the reversal of Z1 polarity is partial at 22.5°C (Figure 3B), we expected that Z1.aa could become a DTC even in the triple mutants.
 However, all 10 animals we examined had one posterior gonadal arm, suggesting that Z1.aa rarely becomes DTC in the triple mutants (Figure 4C).
 In contrast, when Z1.ap was isolated by sequential ablation of Z1.p and Z1.aa, 3 out of 15 animals had a normal anterior arm, and 3 out of 15 showed the Dpd phenotype.
 Taken together, ectopic DTC produced at the positions of Z1.ap, Z1.pa, and Z1.pp migrate randomly, either anteriorly or posteriorly, at least in lin-17; egl-20 cwn-2 animals.

-## Ectopic positions of DTCs cause abnormal migration
+### Ectopic positions of DTCs cause abnormal migration

 These results suggest two possibilities explaining abnormal DTC migration in lin-17; egl-20 cwn-2.
 Ectopically positioned DTCs can migrate randomly irrespective of Wnt signaling mutations.
 Alternatively, migration of ectopic DTCs in addition to SGP polarity is regulated by Wnt signaling, and abnormal migration occurs only in the absence of some or all of lin-17, egl-20, or cwn-2 functions.
 To distinguish these possibilities, we used a genetic background that produces ectopic DTCs without mutations in Wnt signaling genes.
 It was reported that RNAi of cki-1 encoding a cyclin inhibitor causes ectopic DTCs (Kostić et al., 2003).
 However, the migratory direction of such ectopic DTCs was not examined.
 We confirmed that cki-1(RNAi) causes ectopic DTCs in addition to the loss of DTCs (Figure 5A).
 To determine the migratory direction of Z1-derived ectopic DTCs, we ablated Z4 in cki-1(RNAi) animals.
 In 7 out of 22 animals, we observed posteriorly migrated DTCs (Figure 5B and C).
 The results show that ectopic DTCs from Z1 can migrate either anteriorly or posteriorly irrespective of mutations in the Wnt signaling genes.